awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-cloudwatch.md

 When you enabled enhanced health reporting in your environment, the enhanced health reporting system automatically publishes one [CloudWatch custom metric](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/publishingMetrics.html), *EnvironmentHealth*\.
 To publish additional metrics to CloudWatch, configure your environment with the metrics that you want to publish using the AWS Management Console, the EB CLI, or \.ebextensions\.

 `EnvironmentHealth`
 Environment only\.
-This is the only CloudWatch metric that is published by the enhanced health system unless you configure additional metrics\.
+This is the only CloudWatch metric that is published by the enhanced health system, unless you configure additional metrics\.
 Environment health is represented by one of seven statuses\.
 In the CloudWatch console, these statuses map to the following values:

 + 0 – OK